4GeeksAcademy/html-forms-tutorial-exercises/exercises/03-Type-Radio/README.md

 ## 📝 Instructions:

-1. Create 2 input `type=radio` to pick the gender values: Male or Female.
+1. Create 2 input `type=radio` to pick the sex values: Male or Female.

 2. Create another 2 input `type=radio` to pick sexual orientation: Heterosexual or LGBTI.